mean embarking on a journey of prayer; accompanying the poor, the oppressed,

 Holy Land.
 Materials from the United States Conference of Catholic Bishops on

 peace between Israelis and Palestinians should be made available.
 Any

 pilgrimage should be a journey of faith and a prayerful search for justice and

 peace in the land that is holy to us.
 Many pilgrims are moved to work for

 justice and peace upon their return.

-GuidelinesTo allow pilgrims to experience the full religious power of their journey of faith, the following recommendations are made to potential pilgrims, guides, chaplains, and Catholic travel agencies:
+GuidelinesTo allow pilgrims to experience the full religious power of their journey of faith, we make the following recommendations to potential pilgrims, guides, chaplains, and Catholic travel agencies:

 - Pilgrimage should be planned and carried out as a genuinely religious exercise in the